 5.)
 Have a response team and plan ready – and in writing.
 Tragedies like this will arise and you need a written plan of action to deal with things like the death of an employee, a natural disaster in your area, a fire in your building, a workplace shooting, or any number of other tragedies in your community.
 Determine who will take charge of dealing with these issues right away, and who has the authority to get things started so your response is timely and appropriate.
 Inc Magazine has a great article that will get you thinking about how to create your own disaster recovery plan if you need help getting this started.

-“Watch out for Emergencies; they are your big Chance to Shine”
+“Prepare for Emergencies; they are your Chance to Shine”

 Talk with the other members in your Renaissance Executive Forum Dallas group and ask them what plans they have in place that may make sense for your company.
 See what they have already dealt with and how you can learn from their experiences.